wongzit/EnePro/README.md

 The project *EnePro* is derived from my homework of programming, when I was a 2nd-year undergraduate student.
 The 1st version of *EnePro* was written by **C**, and the functions were limitted, but that was my first program.
 Recently, I re-wrote the *EnePro* with **Python**, added more functions, and it become more flexible.
 Hope you enjoy this program.
-If you have find any bugs, please let me know.
+If you find any bugs, please let me know.
 Thanks:)

 ## Statement of need
 EnePro is a Python program for generate energy profile easily.
 EnePro reads input from Excel .xlsx